Semiclassical stationary states for nonlinear Schr\"odinger equations under a strong external magnetic field: Introduction

-Since there is no interaction with the magnetic field the standing waves in the r\'egime presented above do not allow to derive in the semi-classical limit the magnetic contribution to the Lorentz force.
+Since the standing waves in the r\'egime presented above do not interact with the magnetic field, they do not allow to derive in the semi-classical limit the magnetic contribution to the Lorentz force.
 Even if the Lorentz force does not act on charges at rest, it does act on \emph{magnetic dipoles} at rest according to the law

 where the bivector \(\mu \in \bigwedge^2 \R^N\) is the magnetic moment of the dipole \cite{Kovanen2011}*{(1)}.
-(In the three-dimensional space in the Gibbsian formalism, this is \(F = q \nabla U + \nabla (\mu \cdot B)\).
+(In the three-dimensional space in the Gibbs formalism, this is \(F = q \nabla U + \nabla (\mu \cdot \nabla \times A)\).)
 Whereas the magnetic moment does not vanish in general, it does not play any role in the stationary semi-classical limit.
 This can be explained as follows: if a wave-packet is concentrated at a length-scale \(\ell \approx \hbar/\sqrt{m E_0}\) (where \(E_0\) is the groundstate energy of the sytem), then the electric charge is of the order \(\ell^N\) whereas the magnetic dipole is at most of the order \(\ell^{N + 1}\).
 In order to study the interaction between the magnetic dipole and the magnetic field for stationary solutions, we propose to take an external magnetic potential of the order \(\ell^{-1}\), in a what we call the \emph{strong magnetic field r\'egime}.
 The interaction with the magnetic field should be comparable to the interaction with the electric field.
 This should allow to determine whether the classical Lorentz interaction of a charged magnetic dipole with an electromagnetic fied \eqref{eqLorentzDipole} is recovered in the stationary semi-classical limit.

 By adimensionalization of the problem \eqref{eqPhysicalMagNLSE}, we are lead to study the mathematical problem